CryptoPlazaHQ/worker/test.md

 ## Your Instructions

-1. Execute each phase sequentially
+1. Execute each phase sequentially.
-2. Document every command output
+2. Document every command output.
-3. If a phase fails, run diagnostics before proceeding
+3. If a phase fails, analyze the logs and code to diagnose the issue before proceeding.
-4. Provide the final test report with clear pass/fail status
+4. Provide the final test report with a clear pass/fail status.
-5. If endpoints work, test at least 4 different fiat pairs (ARS, COP, VES, USD)

 **Begin testing now.**